A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Introduction

-In this paper, we derive a mathematical model to allow us to examine the role that the pore-structure plays on the macroscopic flow, transport, and sorption within a porous medium.
-We consider steady flow through a two-dimensional heterogeneous filter comprising an array of circular obstacles arranged on a rectangular lattice.
-We allow for heterogeneities in the microstructure not only by variations in the obstacle size \citep[as in][]{dalwadi2015understanding,dalwadi2016multiscale} but also in the longitudinal spacing between obstacles, over the length of the porous medium.
-A novelty that this model offers over pre-existing homogenised models is that the two routes through which the microstructure may vary affords a much richer parameter space for exploration, including the ability to have a heterogeneous microstructure while maintaining a constant porosity, and allowing for a specific study of anisotropy.
+Here, we study the impact of slowly varying pore structure on macroscopic flow, transport, and sorption within a porous medium.
+Specifically, we consider steady flow through a heterogeneous, two-dimensional porous material comprising an array of solid obstacles.
+We allow for slow but arbitrary longitudinal variations in the size of obstacles, as in \citet{dalwadi2015understanding,dalwadi2016multiscale}, and also in their spacing.
+We begin by developing a general model for homogenised flow and transport for arbitrary obstacle shape, size, and spacing.
+We then develop detailed results for the simple case of circular obstacles.A key novelty of this approach is that allowing for two degrees of microstructural freedom affords a rich parameter space for exploration, including, for example, the ability to have a heterogeneous microstructure while maintaining uniform porosity, and allowing for a specific study of anisotropy.
+Mathematically, varying the longitudinal spacing requires dealing with a varying cell size in the homogenisation procedure.
+This is nontrivial, and adds a frequency modulation to the problem, as well as the typical amplitude modulation associated with homogenisation via the MMS \citep{chapman2011unified}.

-On the complex fluid domain, the flow is modelled via the Stokes equations, with no-slip and no-penetration conditions on the surface of the obstacles, and the solute transport is modelled via a time dependent advection-diffusion equation, with removal on the surface of the obstacle~(\S\ref{s:rad}).